GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## OLEDs

 > **Warning**
-> Be sure you make sure the keyboard is fully functional before soldering the OLEDs, since they are the only components which covers pins, you can't access after the OLEDs are in place.
+> Make sure the keyboard is fully functional before soldering the OLEDs, since they're the only components which covers pins, you can't access after the OLEDs are in place.

 ## ENCODERS